getml/getml.com/src/docs/assets/snippets/whats_inside.md

 5. Inspired by libraries like `scikit-learn`, the [`fit()`][getml.pipeline.Pipeline.fit]{ data-preview }, [`score()`][getml.pipeline.Pipeline.score]{ data-preview }, and [`predict()`][getml.pipeline.Pipeline.predict]{ data-preview } methods of a pipeline make the machine learning process a breeze.

-6. [`Container`][getml.data.Container]{ data-preview } holds data and train-test-validation split, reliably ensuring reproducibility.
+6. [`Container`][getml.data.Container]{ data-preview } holds the actual data of the population and peripheral tables as well as the train-test-validation split.
+It smoothly  ensures the reproducibility of results.

-7. [`StarSchema`][getml.data.StarSchema]{ data-preview } captures population tables and their adjacent peripheral tables and is our go-to data model abstraction.
+7. [`StarSchema`][getml.data.StarSchema]{ data-preview } captures the relationships between population and peripheral tables and is our go-to data model abstraction.
-In contrast, unlimited relationship complexity can be modelled with [`Placeholder`][getml.data.Placeholder]{ data-preview }.
+In contrast, unlimited relationship complexity such as the snowflake schema can be modelled with [`DataModel`][getml.data.DataModel]{ data-preview }.

 /// html | div.hidden
 To find the best set of aggregation functions and conditions, getML’s supervised learning algorithms perform an iterative, tree-based search inside relational data.
 This allows for the automatic generation of complex features for a given target variable on a scale and accuracy that no manual or brute-force approach can match.